 An ICF home we built 4 years ago in Elmwood area.

-These common healthy air components are just a few things that often get overlooked in the home building journey.
-These seemingly minor details make a big difference in the health and livability of your home.
-When building a new home, you get one shot to ensure these details are satisfactory.
-At Dueck Builders, we believe a truly sustainable home is one that supports your family’s health as much as it benefits the environment.
-If you’re planning a new home or renovation in Winnipeg, let’s talk about how we can build a cleaner, healthier living space for you.
+At Dueck Builders, a truly sustainable home is one that supports your family’s health as much as it benefits the environment.
+If you’re planning a new home or renovation in Winnipeg, let’s talk about how we can build a cleaner, healthier, and more sustainable living space for you.

 📞 Call us at 204-806-0616